joeyyang/joeyyang/README.md

 ### README.md

+I'm Joey Yang (he/him).
 I run a creative studio called [Third Slant](https://www.thirdslant.com).
 We believe technology should work correctly, delight people, do no harm, be accessible, and push the boundaries of culture and science.

 I think it's time to log off.